 Please find below our Curriculum Intent, Topic Overviews, Knowledge, Skills Organisers and an example of Progression of Skills that we have each subject.
 We also use curriculum maps that show the specified topics and areas of learning in each subject for each class for each term.
 These are working documents and available on request.
 If you would like to find out more please come into school and speak to our Head Teacher or one of the class teachers.

-Please note due to having classes of two year groups we teach a two-year rolling programme: Year A and Year B. For the academic year 2021 - 2022 we are teaching our Year B curriculum.
+Please note due to having classes of two year groups we teach a two-year rolling programme: Year A and Year B. For the academic year 2022 - 2023 we are teaching our Year A curriculum.

-Our intention is that our curriculum, underpinned by our Christian values of Trust, Peace and Friendship:
+Our intention is that our curriculum, underpinned by our Christian values of Trust, Peace, Friendship, Joy, Courage and Forgiveness:

 - Inspires and extends opportunities by using our beautiful surrounding community